iosphere/ISHWeiss/content/widgets.md

 * `viewWillAppear(_)` may be called while the widget is already visible on screen: If you scroll, it's not called until scrolling has finished
 	* Anything you'd do that does not depend on the correct bounds should be done in `viewDidLoad()`
-	* Anything you'd do that depends on the correct bounds should be done in `viewWillTransition(to:with:)`

 * Updates to `widgetLargestAvailableDisplayMode` are animated so you should not initialize it to one value just to set it back right afterwards, as this will cause the "Show More"/"Show Less" button to flicker for a second